anima-wg/brski-cloud/anima-brski-cloud.md

 The Cloud Registrar MAY only allow connections from pledges that have an IDevID that is signed by one of a specific set of CAs, e.g. IDevIDs issued by certain manufacturers.

-The Cloud Registrar MAY allow pledges to connect using self-signed identity certificates or using Raw Public Key {{?RFC7250}} certificates.
+The Cloud Registrar MAY allow pledges to authenticate using self-signed identity certificates or using Raw Public Key {{?RFC7250}} certificates.

 ### Pledge Issues Voucher Request

-After the pledge has established a full TLS connection with the Cloud Registrar and has verified the Cloud Registrar PKI identity, the pledge generates a voucher request message as outlined in BRSKI section 5.2, and sends the voucher request message to the Cloud Registrar.
+After the pledge has established a mutually authenticated TLS connection with the Cloud Registrar and has verified the Cloud Registrar PKI identity, the pledge generates a voucher request message as outlined in BRSKI section 5.2, and sends the voucher request message to the Cloud Registrar.

 ## Cloud Registrar Handles Voucher Request